 Society's demands on the natural environment continue to increase as communities grow to meet population demands.
 Planning addresses the interface between the social, environmental and economic dimensions of communities and regions.
 Never before has the need to shape visions and guide community outcomes been greater.

 The minor in urban and regional planning introduces students to the challenging and vital aspects of creating, improving and sustaining communities and regions.

 Application should be made early so that guidance can be given for course selection and special studies parameters.
-Students must have a C+ grade point average for admission to the minor and they must maintain a C+ GPA in all coursework for the minor.
-The only S/U course accepted is the new Community Service course (URP 4942).
+Students must have a C+ GPA for admission to the minor and they must maintain a C+ GPA in all coursework for the minor.
+The only S/U course accepted is URP 4942 Community Service.

 The minor does not provide professional certification.

 It is each student's responsibility to declare the minor through their major degree department or college and to obtain the required signatures from their department and URP.

 |URP 4000 Preview of Urban and Regional Planning

 |Electives: take three

 |DCP 4000 Overview of Historic Preservation

 |URP 4640 Sustainable Urbanism in Europe